RNLB William Bennett: Launch problems

 During the seventeen years that William Bennett was launched from the lifeboat plain station, it became clear that the Lifeboat station was completely inadequate.
 Over the years, on several occasions the weather and storm force seas battered and washed away at the lifeboats launch gangway and the foreshore.
 This thwarted launching on many occasions.
 There were also disputes between local landowners and the institution.
 During a gale and snowstorm in January 1897 the sea washed away a section of the seawall near the lifeboat gangway leaving an eight-foot drop to the beach making launches impossible.
 As a consequence a new slipway was constructed at a cost of £294 4s 8d.
 The new slipway initially eased the launch problems but by 1899 further beach erosion had made launches impossible again.
 By October 1900 the station was out of action as launches were now impossible.

 Deteriorating condition

-With launches now impossible from the Lifeboat house William Bennett was now left out in the open, under a tarpaulins in Beech Road.
+With launches now impossible from the Lifeboat house, William Bennett was now left out in the open, under a tarpaulin in Beech Road.
 The lifeboat needed constant maintenance to keep the weather out.
-In 1902 the lifeboat was moved a mile up the coast to Old Hythe were there was a natural low gulley in the cliffs which was considered to be a more acceptable place to store and launch the lifeboat until a more permanent solution could be arranged.
+In 1902 the lifeboat was moved a mile up the coast to Old Hythe where there was a natural low gulley in the cliffs which was considered to be a more acceptable place to store and launch the lifeboat until a more permanent solution could be arranged.